 Her arrival on April 10, 1988, was considered a turning point for the company.

-When a date is used as an adjective, some authorities omit the comma following the year, yet others require it.
+When a date is used as an adjective, most authorities require a comma following the year.
+Yet at least one significant authority (Bryan Garner, in his third edition of Garner's Modern American Usage) omits it.
 Given the uncertainty, it is best to recast the sentence.

-Revised: The meeting scheduled for July 10, 2011, was cancelled due to a hurricane watch.
+Revised: The meeting scheduled for July 10, 2011, was canceled due to a hurricane watch.

 No comma is used between the month and the year when they are the only two elements in the date.

 Correct: The store closed its doors for good in October 1958.

 Incorrect: The store closed its doors for good in October, 1958.